aahnik/tg-login/README.md

 # tg-login

-A command line tool to login into Telegram with user or bot accounts.
+A command line tool to login into Telegram with user or bot accounts and generate session string.

 ## Installation